Select Aquatics of Erie, CO.

 See Species for Sale for more information on getting fish that are on a wait list.

-you receive your order correct and when expected.
+receive your order correct and when expected.
 Extras of each species are always provided with

-a styro box containing carefully packaged fish that are impulse sealed into channels within breather
+Each order arrives in a styro box containing carefully packaged fish that are impulse sealed into

-sure to be here when you arrive!
+I will be sure to be here when you arrive!

 If you have any questions that may not have been covered here, just ask, and I will get right back